Co-occurring depression treatment in Surrey

 - Cognitive behavioural therapy (CBT) for depression - CBT is a widely used treatment method for a range of mental health conditions, including depression.
 CBT, a form of psychotherapy, encourages you to identify and address dysfunctional thinking that may be leading to your crushing feelings of sadness, before equipping you with ways of challenging these irrational thought patterns in order to view your life in a healthier, more positive way

-- Medication for depression - medication is often used alongside CBT in order to complement this psychotherapeutic elements of treatment.
+- Medication for depression - medication is often used alongside CBT in order to complement this psychotherapeutic element of treatment.
 Selective serotonin reuptake inhibitors (SSRIs), a type of antidepressant medication, have been found to be useful in treating depression and can serve as an additional buffer against depression when used in combination with talking therapies.
 Your suitability to take antidepressant medication will be thoroughly assessed and considered in conjunction with your addiction or eating disorder diagnosis